legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### 3.5 Updating the Code

+The requirements of the Code will be reviewed and, if necessary revised, by the Administration in consultation with the working group.

 ### 4. CONSTRUCTION AND STRENG

-The requirements of the Code will be reviewed and, if necessary revised, by the Administration in consultation with the working group.

 ### 4.1 General Requirements

-### 4.2.
-Structural Strength

 Section 11 of the Code deals with subdivision and damage stability requirements which will determine the number and positioning of watertight bulkheads defined below.

 Section 11 of the Code deals with subdivision and damage stability requirements which will determine the number and positioning of watertight bulkheads defined below.

-The strength of all blocks, shackles, rigging screws, cleats and associated fittings and attachment points should exceed the breaking strain of the associated running or standing rigging.
+Section 11 of the Code deals with subdivision and damage stability requirements which will determine the number and positioning of watertight bulkheads defined below.

 Where a question of interpretation of any part of this Code arises which cannot be resolved by a delegated authority and the owner(s)/managing agent(s) for a vessel, a decision on the interpretation may be obtained on written application to the Administration.